Monday 10th June 2019: Please note the surgery will be closed from 11:30-2pm for essential staff training.

 Computer System Change 1st May 2019

 Please note that our staff training starts this Friday 12th April for approximately 3 weeks.
-During this time, appointments will be reduced significantly.
-We encourage patients to contact NHS111 or visit the Loughborough Urgent Care Centre for anything that cannot wait.
+During this time, there will be limited on the day appointments which will be prioritised clinically each day.
 Patients with repeat medications have been issued with 2 months prescriptions wherever possible.
 We have met with our local chemists and they will support us with the transition to ensure minimal disruption to patients.
 Our Facebook page and website will have regular updates so please look at these regularly.

 Free, safe and anonymous online support for young people.

 Computer System Change - important changes from 18th March 2019